Lake Stevens, Washington: Government and politics

 Lake Stevens is a non-charter code city with a mayor–council system of government.
 The city council serves as the legislative body of the city government and has seven members who are elected at-large to four-year terms in staggered elections.
 The council holds regular meetings twice a month at the Lake Stevens School District administrative headquarters and a work session during other weeks as needed.
 The mayor is a full-time position that is also elected by Lake Stevens residents and serves as the executive of the city government during a four-year term.
-Former city councilmember Brett Gailey, who was also employed by the Everett Police Department, was elected as mayor in 2019.
+Former city councilmember Kurt Hilt has been mayor since 2026, when he was appointed to fill the position after his predecessor resigned.

 The city government has budgeted expenditures of $50.4 million and revenues of $43.4 million in 2020, largely funded by sales, property, and utility taxes.
 It has 85 employees organized into departments of economic development, finance, human resources, parks and recreation, planning, policing, and public works.
 Lake Stevens has several non-elected executive positions, including the city administrator, city clerk, police chief, planning director, public works director, and community programs planner.
 Several regional agencies provide other services, such as fire protection, library access, and water management.

 In addition to elected and executive positions, Lake Stevens has seven boards and commissions that advise the city council on a variety of specific issues.
 They are composed of volunteer citizens who are appointed to set terms by the mayor with the approval of the city council.
 The boards and commissions are tasked with managing arts, civil service and police, the public library, parks and recreation, planning, city salaries, and veterans' rights.

 At the federal level, Lake Stevens is part of the 1st congressional district, which is represented by Democrat Suzan DelBene and stretches from Arlington to Bellevue.
 The city was part of the 2nd congressional district until a redistricting in 2012 that split most of Northwestern Washington.
 At the state level, Lake Stevens shares the 39th legislative district with Darrington, Granite Falls, and eastern Skagit County.
 It was part of the 44th legislative district until 2022.
 The city lies in the Snohomish County Council's 5th district, which also includes Snohomish and the Skykomish Valley.